-As Great Hearts Northern Oaks is situated on a street with commercial traffic, we discourage students from walking or biking as sidewalks do not completely span our street.
-Students who walk or bicycle to school must arrive no earlier than 7:30 a.m. and must always obey the traffic lights and Walk/Don't Walk signals.
+These students who and live within the mile radius and walk or bicycle to school must arrive no earlier than 7:15 a.m. and must always obey the traffic lights and Walk/Don't Walk signals.
 Students may lock up bicycles at the bike racks, but all bicycles must be removed at the end of the school day; no bikes should be left on campus after hours or on weekends.
 The Academy is not responsible for any bicycles or other personal property left on the campus after hours or on weekends.